hms-dbmi/pic-sure-all-in-one/cli/README.md

 (identity provider selector — Auth0 or a deliberate skip for alternate IdPs — then the field groups), and a confirm summary of the final values.
 Notes:

-- `esc` cancels at any point: "setup cancelled — nothing written".
+- `esc` cancels: "setup cancelled — nothing written".
+On a form you have edited it first asks "Discard setup? (y/n)" so a reflexive `esc` does not silently throw away entered values; a pristine form closes immediately.
 - Only **changed** keys are written, each via `scripts/env-set.sh`; secrets go via `KEY --stdin` and never appear in a process argument list.
 - Reconfigure seeds from `.env.example` defaults with your current `.env`